gvwilson/fiction/in-heck/index.md

 *Slow your body, quicken your mind.*

 A sudden thought struck her.
-"What about the Prosecutors?" she asked excitedly.
+"What about the Regulators?" she asked excitedly.
 "They're organic,
 and they know *tons* more about sneaking into places and fighting bots and what-not than anyone!
 And they're right here—they came in this morning.